 What are ferromagnetic materials?

-Ferromagnetic material is the type of material that is attracted strongly by external magnetic field.
-One can convert a ferromagnetic material like iron rod, steel into a permanent magnet by the process of magnetic induction.
-This type of materials can retain the induced magnetism even after removing the external magnetic field.
+A ferromagnetic material is a type of material that is attracted strongly by an external magnetic field.
+One can convert a ferromagnetic material like an iron rod, or steel into a permanent magnet by the process of magnetic induction.
+This type of material can retain the induced magnetism even after removing the external magnetic field.

 Examples of ferromagnetic materials

 Iron (Fe), Nickel (Ni), Cobalt (Co), Gadolinium (Gd) and some alloys like steel etc. are the most common 5 examples of ferromagnetic materials.
-If someone ask you for the examples of magnetic materials, you should give the examples of ferromagnetic materials.
-This type of magnetic materials has significant amount of magnetic properties.
+If someone asks you for examples of magnetic materials, you should give examples of ferromagnetic materials.
+This type of magnetic material has a significant amount of magnetic properties.

 Origin of ferromagnetism

 Ferromagnetic materials have high magnetization.
-Such high value of magnetization is not due to spin of electrons only.
+Such a high value of magnetization is not only due to the spin of electrons.
 There is something else.
 This can be explained by domain theory.

-Scientists think that this type of materials have large number of domains inside these.
-All the atomic dipoles in a domain have same orientations but the dipole moments of different domains have different orientations.
+Scientists think that Ferromagnetic materials have a large number of domains inside them.
+All the atomic dipoles in a domain have the same orientations but the dipole moments of different domains have different orientations.
 Therefore, the net dipole moment is non-zero for each domain individually.
-But the net dipole moment of entire material becomes zero as the overall dipole moment of all domains cancels each other.
-In the diagram, there are four domains and the orange colored arrows represent the dipole moments in each domain.
+But the net dipole moment of the entire material becomes zero as the overall dipole moment of all domains cancels each other.
+In the diagram, there are four domains and the orange-colored arrows represent the dipole moments in each domain.

 Properties of ferromagnetic materials